open-agent-sdk/.agentd/README.md

 - Implement tool invocation patterns with schema-driven validation
 - Support fallback logic and execution state capture
 - Enable integration with diverse agent runtimes or orchestration systems
+- Compatible with MCP, NLWeb, and other coordination surfaces via adapter shims

 ## Non-Goals